telerik/ajax-docs/controls/panelbar/templates/databinding-expressions.md

 In the DataBinder.Eval statement, **Container** is the **RadPanelItem** and **"Value"** identifies the **Value** property of that item.

->note In this example, the first parameter to the DataBinder.Eval statement is **Container** , because the items are statically bound.
+>tip In this example, the first parameter to the DataBinder.Eval statement is **Container** , because the items are statically bound.
 If the panel bar was bound to a data source, then you must use **Container.DataItem** instead. e.g.<%#DataBinder.Eval(Container.DataItem, "TextField") %>
 >